iShezmu/holbertonschool-web_back_end/NoSQL/README.md

       - The script should update only document with `name="Holberton school"` (all of them)
       - The update should add the attribute `address` with the value “972 Mission street”
       - The database name will be passed as option of `mongo` command

+*   7-delete
+    - Write a script that deletes all documents with `name="Holberton school"` in the collection `school`:
+      - The database name will be passed as option of `mongo` command